MENU

 10. You are to use passwords on all your devices as this controls who has access and improves confidentiality and security.

 11. No phone or online video software is entirely secure.
-Lutherwood computer systems have strong internal security, which helps protect your privacy and confidentiality.
-Lutherwood will not be responsible for breaches of your confidential information if they are not the direct result of intentional misconduct of Lutherwood.
+Starling computer systems have strong internal security, which helps protect your privacy and confidentiality.
+Starling will not be responsible for breaches of your confidential information if they are not the direct result of intentional misconduct of Starling Community Services.

 Who can I contact for more information about this privacy statement?

-If you would like to know more about Lutherwood’s privacy policies or if you have any questions, concerns or complaints relating to Lutherwood’s handling of personal health information, we invite you to contact our Privacy Officer, Sherrie Hyde, by email.
+If you would like to know more about Starling Community Services’ privacy policies or if you have any questions, concerns or complaints relating to Starling’s handling of personal health information, we invite you to contact our Privacy Officer, Rory Goodman, by email.

 You have the right to complain to the Information and Privacy Commissioner of Ontario if you think your rights have been violated at https://www.ipc.on.ca/or call 1-800-387-0073.
 For more information about your rights go to https://www.ipc.on.ca/